Bad-Glitch/blog/src/content/posts/Methodologies/web_blackbox.md

 - Recommend security controls
 - Provide code examples

 ## Common Web Application Vulnerabilities to Watch For

 Understanding common vulnerabilities is crucial for effective security testing.
-Here are the most critical ones to watch for:
+Here are the most critical ones to watch for in your web application security assessment:

 ### Critical Vulnerabilities
 1. **Cross-Site Scripting (XSS)** - Allows attackers to inject malicious scripts